chirpy2605/voron/V0/NozzleWiper/README.md

 ```[include nozzlewiper.cfg]```

 Modify nozzlewiper.cfg "[servo wipeServo]" and set the correct pin that you attached the single wire for the servo to.
-For example, PA8 would be on the Neopixel, PC15 would be the E0-STOP.
+For example, gpio29 would be on the Servo port, gpio24 would be the Neopixel.

 Now power on the printer.
 Once it has fully booted, you should see a list of new macros available all prefixed with "NW".
 You may need to home the server first.